jmcob/jmcob/README.md

 -->

-- 🔭 I’m currently working on openClassrooms
+- 🔭 I’m currently working on Groupomania for openClassrooms

-- 🌱 I’m currently learning VueJS3 and MySQL, maybe React anytime soon.
+- 🌱 I’m currently learning VueJS3 and MySQL.

 - 📫 How to reach me: www.jmax.dev